LED Retrofitting: What It Is and Why You Should Consider It

-Do you want to save some money on your electric bills?
-How about reducing the amount of maintenance and service work for faulty lighting and fixtures?
+Do you want to save money on your electric bills?
+Reduce the cost of maintenance and service work for faulty lighting and fixtures?
+Enter LED Retrofitting.

 LED retrofitting, in short terms, is basically efficiency upgrading – an investment into long-term savings in power and cost.
 It’s also a good way to go green.
 Retrofitting with LED bulbs not only benefits the environment but puts money back into your pocket or your business.
 The reduction in energy usage, energy bills, carbon emissions and the BIG increased lifespan (50,000 hours or more) means more savings to you in the long run.
 It also means a reduction of maintenance and A/C levels used to cool heat generated by light bulbs, fluorescent tubes and ballasts.

 When you pick up LED bulbs, look for the image above (it looks a bit like a “Nutrition Facts” label, as seen above) – it will tell you its color range, energy output, and life expectancy.

 LED bulbs have a 68-85% energy savings over fluorescent lights, and use less wattage than incandescent, fluorescent, and even CFL

 They also produce less heat than a fluorescent bulb and ballast, which will generate less work for your cooling systems (refrigeration in particular).
 However they provide the same amount of light emitted, sometimes more.

 LEDs last up to 5 times longer than standard fluorescent bulbs, meaning less need for replacements.

 LEDs can give a beckoning glow to show off your products or art, and it offers more uniform illumination than fluorescent bulbs.
 You can choose between lights that give off a neutral color, slight red color or a blue hue, or lights that change colors – the possibilities are numerous!